 Another way of keeping track of client conversations is inside a Project Management tool.

 How Will A Project Management Tool Help Me?

 A brilliant example of this type of tool is Asana.

-It’s free to use unless you run a team and allows you to invite clients to collaborate on projects.
+It’s free to use unless you run a large team and allows you to invite clients to collaborate on projects.

 I use Asana for tracking the to-dos of a project and for keeping me on target with the many goals I have for my business.